jsiek/denotational_semantics/agda/README.md

 * `Consistency`

-  Proof of the consistent subtyping property.
+  * Proof of the consistent subtyping property.
+  * Instance of the Consistent structure.

 * `Lambda`